tofuutils/tofulint/docs/user-guide/plugins.md

 # Configuring Plugins

-You can extend TFLint by installing any plugin.
+You can extend TofuLint by installing any plugin.
 Declare plugins you want to use in the config file as follows:

 ```hcl
 plugin "foo" {